Safety & Handling

 - Unloading is quicker, which reduces the chances of employee inattention causing accidents.

-The American International TN system is specifically designed for unloading lined containers, while forklift tines and unloading systems for super sacks often have to be modified from standard designs in order to perform safely.
+The American International Inc. system is specifically designed for unloading lined containers, while forklift tines and unloading systems for super sacks often have to be modified from standard designs in order to perform safely.

 The Costs of Unloading Accidents